Skip to content

 cpus: "0.25"

-Adjust the limits to match your host capacity.
-Increase memory if you process many large feeds.
+Adjust limits to match host capacity.
+Increase memory for large feeds.

 • Test different feed sources before inviting external users